cwmat-tg/pgc-paww-deploy/README.md

 See the project's Teams wiki for more details on the app.

-PGC PAWW is a public (anonymous access) animal observation app.
+PGC PAWW (app name changed to WHS - Wildlife Health Survey) is a public (anonymous access) animal observation app.
 The app is PWA enabled and has several offline features.
 It collects a location point from the user and a series of dropdown questions.

 It works in conjunction with an API and a companion internal only review app maintained by PGC.